Constitution Day – Sun, Sept 17th 2023

-This coming Saturday, 17th September 2022, is Constitution Day.
-The day marks the 235th anniversary of the signing of the Constitution of the United States in 1787.
+Did you know that Sunday, 17th September, is Constitution Day, the day that marks the anniversary of the signing of the Constitution of the United States in 1787?

 Constitution Day events are held by schools and colleges in the United States with the goal of promoting a greater understanding of the history of this important historical document.
 Schools that participate in the U.S. Federal Student Aid system are asked to foster awareness and understanding of this important event each year.